albertaillet/Primer_game/README.md

 ```

 To use the brower interaction environment you first need to install [FireFox](https://www.mozilla.org/en-US/firefox/new/), [geckodriver](https://github.com/mozilla/geckodriver/releases/) and [Tesseract OCR](https://github.com/tesseract-ocr/tesseract/releases).
-You then change the file paths in `game_browser.py` to use the files by changing `geckodriver_path` and `tess.pytesseract.tesseract_cmd`.
+You then change the file paths in `game_browser.py` to use your files by changing `geckodriver_path` and `tess.pytesseract.tesseract_cmd`.

-The browser interaction environment can then be with the same [gym](https://github.com/openai/gym/) API model:
+The browser interaction environment can then be used with the same [gym](https://github.com/openai/gym/) API model:

 ```python
 from game_browser import CoinGameBrowser